Skutopia-org/.github/SECURITY.md

 Skutopia is committed to building software that is secure and can be trusted.

-This document describes the project's security policy, how to report vulnerabilities, and what steps are taken to address them.
+This document describes the Skutopia's security policy and how to report vulnerabilities.

 ---